-When it comes to supplements the best fish oil for men is one that contains high amounts of both EPA and DHA.
-That’s because most of the clinical trials that have shown beneficial results had subjects who were taking relatively high, clinical doses each day.
+When it comes to supplements the best fish oil for men is one that contains high amounts of both EPA and DHA, as these are the active ingredients that can be used by the body.

 It’s also guaranteed to contain low amounts of environmental toxins and comes from pure, sustainable and fresh oily fish.

-Whether you’re trying to boost your fertility or your performance at the gym, taking Omega 3 fish oil can help - and you don’t have to eat pounds of fish to reap the benefits if you go for a high quality fish oil.
+From the boardroom to the bedroom, taking omega-3 fish oil can help maintain your health - and you don’t have to eat pounds of fish to reap the benefits if you go for a high quality fish oil.

-Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Lion Heart Omega 3 fish oil and always check with your doctor first, particularly if you’re on medications such as blood-thinners or aspirin.
+Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul omega-3 fish oil and always check with your doctor first, particularly if you’re on medications such as blood-thinners or aspirin.